mefengl/what-i-read/README.md

 https://longnow.org/essays/richard-feynman-connection-machine , many principles of Feynman are worth learning, and this article provides many examples.

+https://www.vogue.com/article/joan-didion-self-respect-essay-1961 , "self-respect" decide what can not to do. ⭐

 ## hard code

 Best way is to memorize them.